 2013 Bing Concert Hall opens as the university’s new main stage for the performing arts.
 The elegant venue anchors an emerging Arts District reflecting Stanford’s commitment to a well-rounded liberal arts education.

 2014 The Anderson Collection at Stanford University, a bespoke building that houses one of the world’s finest collections of post-World War II American art, opens next to the Cantor Arts Center.

-2015 The university will celebrate the opening of the McMurtry Building, the new home of the Department of Art & Art History next to Cantor in the Arts District.
+2015 The university celebrates the opening of the McMurtry Building, the new home of the Department of Art & Art History next to Cantor in the Arts District.

-2016 Old Chemistry, closed since the 1989 Loma Prieta earthquake, is scheduled to reopen as the Science Teaching & Learning Center.
-The renovation of Old Chem, part of Stanford’s original campus, will launch a new era in undergraduate chemistry and biology education and form an anchor for a new Science District.
+2017 Old Chemistry, closed since the 1989 Loma Prieta earthquake, is scheduled to reopen as the Science Teaching & Learning Center.
+The renovation of Old Chem, part of Stanford’s original campus, will launch a new era in undergraduate chemistry and biology education and form an anchor for an emerging Biology Chemistry Quad.